brockhager/neuroswarm/wiki/NEUROSWARM_LAUNCH/task-list.md

 - **A5** — The E2E harness and CI now use standardized cross-platform migration runners to validate schema upgrades in CI-like conditions.
 The CI workflow posts status to the configured DISCORD_WORKFLOW_WEBHOOK when present. (`.github/workflows/router-api-e2e-migration.yml`) — ✅ ADDED (needs secrets to run automatically)
 - **A6** — The web dashboard `control-center` (formerly `ops-hub`) now includes live metric fetching from `/api/metrics` (a secured proxy) and a demo RBAC toggle; server-side protection uses `ADMIN_METRICS_SECRET` with a required header `x-admin-metrics-token` to fetch metrics. — ✅ COMPLETE (demo RBAC + secured proxy implemented)

+- **A7** — Alert-sink persistence, short-token swap, and CI-friendly smoke tests: The Alert Sink now optionally writes best-effort incidents into Firestore with dedup/merge semantics and exposes a setter for unit tests.
+The Control Center and server-side endpoints were updated to use a short-lived HS256 session token (token-swap) with server-side verification for sensitive reads (incidents, pending jobs) and job submissions.
+Playwright tests were updated to mock token-swap and incidents/pending-job endpoints.
+A mocked Firestore smoke-test was added and the alert-sink test-run now runs this mock test by default so CI can verify the write-path without production credentials. — ✅ COMPLETE

 ---